BrianAlexanderr/MedicAI_mini-project/README.md

 ## ⚠ Disclaimer
 Dont take the result of the diagnose too seriusly cause to be honest the dataset i used for the AI prediction is still not perfect so it just use to more like demonstrate how the predictions works.
 Further improve can be done by having a better and credible datasets.
-Hospitals inputted here is just an example.
+<br>Hospitals inputted here is just an example.

 ## 📌 Features
 - 🏥 **AI Diagnosis** – Predicts diseases based on user-input symptoms.